torvalds/linux/Documentation/networking/caif/linux_caif.rst

 The Utility Channels are general purpose pipes between modem and host.

 ST-Ericsson modems support a number of transports between modem and host.
-Currently, UART and Loopback are available for Linux.
+Currently, UART and Loopback are available for GNU/Linux.

 Architecture